Nation-building: Germany and Japan after World War II

 After World War II, the Allied victors engaged in large-scale nation-building with considerable success in Germany.
 The United States, Britain, and France operated sectors that became West Germany.
 The Soviet Union operated a sector that became East Germany.
 In Japan, the victors were nominally in charge but in practice, the United States was in full control, again with considerable political, social, and economic impact.

 NATO

 After the collapse of communism in Yugoslavia in 1989, a series of civil wars broke out.
 Following the Dayton Agreement, also referred to as the Dayton Accords, NATO (the North Atlantic Treaty Organization), and also the European Union, engaged in stopping the civil wars, punishing more criminals, and operating nation-building programs especially in Bosnia and Herzegovina, as well as in Kosovo.

 Afghanistan

 Soviet efforts

 Afghanistan was the target for Soviet-style nation-building during the Soviet–Afghan War.
-However, Soviet efforts bogged down due to Afghan resistance, in which foreign nations (primarily the United States) supported the mujahideen due to the geopolitics of the Cold War.
+However, Soviet efforts bogged down due to Afghan resistance, in which foreign nations (primarily the United States) supported the Afghan mujahideen due to the geopolitics of the Cold War.
 The Soviet Union ultimately withdrew in 1988, ending the conflict.